 Wild’s natural deodorant is based around an oil and powder formulation, with oil elements coming from Coconut oil, Sunflower seed wax, Shea butter, Cocoa butter.

-The natural deodorisers and sweat absorbers used are Tapioca, Zinc ricinoleate, Sodium Bicarbonate (baking soda) and Magnesium.
+The natural deodorisers and sweat absorbers used are Tapioca, Caprylic/Capric Glycerides, Zinc, Sodium Bicarbonate (baking soda) and Magnesium.

 What are they not free from?

 Alcohol - this is in a lot of Wild's scent formulations that is used to keep the deodorant from separating into its oil and liquid components.
 However, people can find alcohol quite harsh on the skin, therefore it will be worth looking for scents without this alcohol.

 Wild does not list their fragrances on their INCI, on the box - they put parfum and list the allergens, as legally required in the EU.
 For very sensitive skins it means you can’t see what the aroma is made from.
 Some brands do this to shorten the print needed on the pack.
 It isn’t so helpful if you want to see absolutely everything but definitely legal.